 #4 Gadi Sagar Lake

 We woke up before sunrise hoping for some color and nice vibes around the Gadi Sagar Lake, but we were also up early to escape the relentless Jaisalmer sun.
-Alas, there was not much of sunrise but we watched old men relaxing by the lakeside, played with stray dogs and then watched the giant catfish of the lake get some chapati from the locals.
+Alas, there was not much of sunrise but we watched old men relaxing by the lakeside, playing with stray dogs, and then watched the giant catfish of the lake get some chapati from the locals.

 Temples sit out in the water, almost as if they were floating and the sound of traffic from the city is too far to break the serenity.
 Visiting Gadi Sagar Lake would be rated as one of the best things to do in Jaisalmer for sunrise in my opinion.
 Hanging out on the walls of the fort for sunrise could be epic also.